Climate Jargon

 Simple explanations of unusual climate-related words, phrases, and acronyms.

-Most have links to their Wikipedia entry.
+Most have links to their Wikipedia article.

 Afforestation: Planting trees where there was no forest before